'Damned if they do and damned if they don't': MP hits out at criticism of Oranga Tamariki's decision to return boy

 Prime Minister Jacinda Ardern said what happened to the boy was a "tragedy".

-"It's affected a young boy, the most vulnerable people in our society are children," Ardern said.
+"It's affected a young boy.
+The most vulnerable people in our society are children," Ardern said.

-"We need to get to the bottom of what happened here, and we need to try and prevent this kind of harm ever happening again."
+"We need to get to the bottom of what happened here, and we need to try to prevent this kind of harm ever happening again."

 Oranga Tamariki spokeswoman Alison McDonald said the agency's priority now was to focus on the boy and his recovery.